NASA-AMMOS/AIT-DSN/doc/source/index.rst

 ..
-BLISS SLE documentation master file, created by sphinx-quickstart on Fri Oct 20 10:25:50 2017.
+AIT DSN documentation master file, created by sphinx-quickstart on Fri Oct 20 10:25:50 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to BLISS SLE's documentation!
+Welcome to AIT DSN's documentation!
 =====================================

-BLISS SLE provides APIs for connecting to the Deep Space Network (DSN) via the Space Link Extension interfaces.
-BLISS SLE supports the following interfaces:
+AIT DSN provides APIs for connecting to the Deep Space Network (DSN) via the Space Link Extension interfaces.
+AIT DSN supports the following interfaces:

 - Return All Frames (RAF) interface
 - Return Channel Frames (RCF) interface
 - Forward Communications Link Transmission Unit (CLTU) interface
+- CCSDS File Delivery Protocol (CFDP) Class 1 interface

 Table of Contents: